-I live in Tennessee.
+I live in Nashville Tennessee.
 I was recently diagnosed with Lyme Disease.
-(In some parts of the country, they call it Lymes Disease, but technically, it’s Lyme Disease.)
+(By the way, in some parts of the country, they call it Lymes Disease — but technically, it’s Lyme Disease.)

 But… I’m one of the lucky ones.
-Typically people go through upwards of 20 doctors and years of wrong diagnoses and treatments before they are accurately diagnosed with Lyme Disease.
+Typically, people go through upwards of 20 doctors and years of wrong diagnoses and treatments before they’re accurately diagnosed with Lyme Disease.

-My symptoms were typical to those experienced by others with Lyme Disease in some ways, but not in others.
+My first signs of Lyme Disease were typical to those experienced by others with Lyme Disease in some ways — but not in other ways.

 - Fever.
 Normally, I barely register 98 on a thermometer on a good day.
-So this was a big sign something was up.
+So this was a sure sign that something was up.

 - Swelling in my ankles, hands, wrists, and feet.